Did you know 4 minutes of positive news reduces anxiety and increases optimism? Start your 30 day trial!

 Now, obviously, not all of us are able to go hunt for our own fish or wild boars in our backyards.
 But regardless of the environments we live in, there are steps we can each take to strengthen our communities against storms—whatever form they may be.

-Whether we’re organizing innovative after-school programs for our kids, filling in potholes, baking bread, saving bluebirds, collecting trash, growing food in our unused pools, or even leaving little treasures around town to brighten someone’s day, we’re adding to the collective wealth and sustainability of our communities.
+Whether we’re organizing innovative after-school programs for our kids, filling in potholes, baking bread, saving bluebirds, collecting trash, growing food in our unused spaces, or even leaving little treasures around town to brighten someone’s day, we’re adding to the collective wealth and sustainability of our communities.

 The key is to follow whatever it is that makes your heart happy, and then invite others into that joy, for when we’ve all embraced our strengths, we’re unshakeable.